 - When something goes wrong

 The human balance system works through a constant process of position detection, feedback, and adjustment between the:

 It is an automatic, silent system that never stops working.
 Dizziness, imbalance, and other symptoms alert us when one or more parts of this complex communication chain breaks down.

 Role of the brain

+The cerebellum provides information about automatic movements learned through much repetition, such as balancing on a bicycle.
 The cerebral cortex provides information about things you have already learned, such as walking with your feet a bit further apart (wider gait) when the sidewalk is slippery.

 All of these signals are put together and interpreted by the brain.
 The brain then sends signals back to the eyes and other parts of the body to react and keep the body upright.

 There is much redundancy built into the balance system.
 The brain does not need every single bit of the massive amount of information sent to it from the vestibular, visual, and proprioceptive systems.
 Depending on what is going on, the balance system chooses which information to use and which to ignore.
 For example, when you are in a dark room and input from your eyes is reduced or unreliable, the brain uses more information from the proprioceptive and vestibular systems.
 Likewise, if a person has no sensation in their legs and feels as though they are standing on cotton wool, input from the visual and vestibular systems will be used to keep them upright.

 The vestibular system lies deep inside the inner ear.
 It is made up of 10 organs of balance – 3 semicircular canals and 2 otolithic organs in each ear.
 These structures sense head movement, for example when your head tilts, turns, or changes speed.
 Information from the inner-ear balance sensors travels through the vestibulocochlear nerve (also called the 8th cranial nerve) to centres in the brain.